Specific Health Concern >> Lung Disease

 For patients with COPD, doctors may also recommend:

-Usually there are no warning signs of early lung cancer.
-By the time most people with lung cancer have symptoms, the cancer has become more serious.
+Usually, there are no warning signs of early lung cancer.
+By the time most people with lung cancer have symptoms,

 Symptoms of lung cancer may include: